 The students will be equipped with skills for a wide range of vocations, to encourage them to flourish.
 This will enable them to realise their potential and earn a living so they can support their families, breaking free from the cycle of poverty for future generations.

 Students at the VTC will have the opportunity to learn skills in construction, carpentry, tailoring, fashion, hairdressing, bricklaying, welding, and mechanics.
 Alongside vocational training in their chosen trade, they will also be taught I.C.T. and business skills to build their enterprise, enabling them to contribute to the economy by producing job creators rather than job seekers.

-We have been fortunate to source a large supply of equipment from another charity in the U.K., Tools With A Mission (TWAM) who have kindly provided us with carpentry tools, building equipment, hairdressing equipment and sewing machines.
-These were gratefully received by the Centre.
+We have been fortunate to source a large supply of equipment from another charity in the U.K., Tools With A Mission (TWAM) who have kindly provided us with carpentry tools, building equipment, and sewing machines.
+These were gratefully received by the centre.

 Feeding the vulnerable

 As a charity one of our missions is to come alongside the poor and the vulnerable.

 The Uganda Bureau of statistics (UBOS) report states that in Northern Uganda 68% of people live below the poverty line, and the Acholi region increased from 33% in 2017 to 68% in 2020.
 (This is the latest official statistics on poverty level- August 2020).

 The level of desperation has led to increased criminality in the communities.
 Domestic violence is on the increase, with women and children being the worst of victims.
 Sexual crimes against girls under the age of 19y has rocketed and has resulted in increased teen pregnancies.
 Many young boys have turned to drugs, drinking and theft.